-Here at Mill City we teach a monthly extraction class in which students learn the foundations of brewing, how to control brew variables, and how to communicate brew recipes to wholesale customers.
+Here at Mill City we occasionally teach a extraction class in which students learn the foundations of brewing, how to control brew variables, and how to communicate brew recipes to wholesale customers.
 During the afternoon, we spend several hours brewing coffee on multiple brewing devices and charting our extractions on a Brew Control Chart.
 Students brew on pour over, full immersion, and hybrid brewers using any recipes and any roast levels they like.
 Can you guess which brewer consistently produces the most “ideal” cups of coffee?
 The answer may surprise you: it’s the humble Aeropress.
 Coffee nerds love this little device because you can brew coffee dozens of ways on it, just look up recipes from the World Aeropress Championships to see how the world’s best Aeropressers have used theirs.
 It’s also highly mobile, great for travelling and camping, and made from a sturdy plastic which seems impossible to break.
 Its small size can accommodate a slim hand grinder nested into its cylindrical chamber for efficient packing, and the company has recently launched an even smaller version which comes contained in a carrier that doubles as a mug

 For those that love the routine and zen-like meditative moment that a pour over offers, there are many options for brewers that produce a great cup.
 In this category, classics are classic for a reason.
 Time-tested and grandparent-approved, the Chemex Coffee Maker is a perfect balance of form and function.
 We like that it can brew a larger volume of coffee, enough to share with a spouse or cube-mate, and it looks beautiful even when it’s not being used.